oven-sh/bun/README.md

 import { Database } from "bun:sqlite";

 // on macOS, this must be run before any other calls to `Database`
-// if called on linux, it will return false and do nothing Database.setCustomSQLite("/path/to/sqlite.dylib");
+// if called on linux, it will return true and do nothing
+// on linux it will still check that a string was passed Database.setCustomSQLite("/path/to/sqlite.dylib");

 var db = new Database();